karstendavidbakker/Prototype/README.md

     2. **Hardware development**

+The development process for the Wheeall Care system followed a process of four iterative cycles:

+1. Foundation
+2. Connection
+3. Collection
+4. Analysis

+**Phase 2: Connection**

+In this design phase the discrete electronic, web, and hardware components were compiled into a one integrated system.
+This process will be detailed per each respective part of the system.
+For the required resources and further information please follow the provided links.

+**Hardware development:**

 The prototype features three 3D printed hardware components located at three locations on the frame of the wheelchair.
 Each part was modelled using Fusion 360 and printed using a Prusa I3 MK3s FDM printer in PLA material.

-The housings were employed to achieve the following goals:
+The housings are employed to achieve the following goals:

 *   To house the electronic components on the frame of the wheelchair, ensuring that they are held stably during folding and unfolding of the wheelchair.
 *   To protect them from environmental conditions such as dirt, rain and UV damage.